borantula/wpstartersetup/wp-content/plugins/ewww-image-optimizer/readme.txt

 * SunOS (Solaris/OpenIndiana) support
 * Bulk restoration of converted images
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.

+= 1.7.3 =
+* fixed: some security plugins disable Optimize More - use install_themes permission instead of edit_themes
+* fixed: table schema changes not firing on upgrade
+* changed: bulk_attachment variables are not autoloaded to improve performance

 = 1.7.2 =
 * added: internationalization - need volunteers to provide translations.
 If interested, post a support thread with the language you would like to help with.